sparker888/sparker888-archive/README.md

 ## Use this repository as a Gatsby + Tailwind + twin starter (more soon)

-**Current Status as of September 16, 2021**
+**Current Status as of September 22, 2021 - the site build is still in progress**

-sparker888-tailwindcss-starter a work in progress started 8-18-21 and I plan to have it completed on 9-20-21.
+sparker888-tailwindcss-starter a work in progress started 8-18-21 and I plan to have it completed on 10-1-21.

 This repo started with `gatsby init` and I added and configured the following plugins (if not already part of the initial install):